Last Updated December 21st, 2022 at 11:03 pm by Lisa

 - ¾ cup chopped pecans

 - Bring a large pot of water to boil.
+Pull the stick of butter out to get it soft at room temperature.
 Peel the sweet potatoes.
 Now, carefully slice in half.
 Rest the flat side on the cutting board.
 Slice into 1” chunks.

-- Sprinkle crust mix evenly on top of the sweet potato mixture.
+- Sprinkle the stueusel crumble evenly on top of the sweet potatoes mixture.

-- Bake for 30 minutes at 350 degrees.
-Serve warm
+- Bake for 30 minutes at 350 degrees in a preheated oven.
+Serve warm.

 - Eat them within a couple of days or prepare them for the freezer.
 Leftovers can be scooped onto a parchment lined baking sheet with a large ice cream scoop, then defrosted and warmed back up in the oven in individual portions.